A Comprehensive Survey on Deep Graph Representation Learning: Graph Self-supervised Learning

 \subsection{Summary}

 This section introduces graph self-supervised learning and we provide the summary as follows:

-\begin{itemize} \item \textbf{Techniques.} Differ from classic supervised learning and semi-supervised learning, self-supervised learning increase model generalization ability and robustness, whilst decrease label reliance.
-Graph SSL utilize pretext tasks to extract inherent information in representation distribution.
-Typical Graph SSL methods can be devide into generation-based and contrast-based.
-Generation-based methods learns an encoder with ability to reconstruct graph as precise as possible, motivated by Autoencoder.
-Contrast-based methods attract significant interests recently, they learns an encoder to minimizing mutual information between relevant instance and maximizing mutaul information between unrelated instance. \item \textbf{Challenges and Limitations.} Although graph SSL has achieved superior performance in many tasks, its theoretical basis is not so solid.
-Many well-known methods are just validated through experiments without explaining theoretical or coming up with mathematical proof.
-It is imperative to establish a strong theoretical foundation for graph SSL. \item \textbf{Future Works.} In the future we expect more graph ssl methods designed essentially by theoretical proof, without dedicate designed augment process or pretext tasks by intuition.
-This will bring us more definite mathematical properties and less ambiguous empirical sense.
+\begin{itemize} \item \textbf{Techniques.} Differing from classic supervised and semi-supervised learning, self-supervised learning increases a model's generalization ability and robustness while decreasing reliance on labels.
+Graph SSL utilizes pretext tasks to extract inherent information from representation distributions.
+Typical Graph SSL methods can be divided into generation-based and contrast-based approaches.
+Generation-based methods learn an encoder with the ability to reconstruct a graph as precisely as possible, motivated by the principles of Autoencoder.
+Contrast-based methods, which have recently attracted significant interest, involve learning an encoder to minimize mutual information between relevant instances and maximize mutual information between unrelated instances. \item \textbf{Challenges and Limitations.} Although graph SSL has achieved superior performance in many tasks, its theoretical basis is not so solid.
+Many well-known methods are validated only through experiments, without providing theoretical explanations or mathematical proofs.
+It is imperative to establish a strong theoretical foundation for graph SSL. \item \textbf{Future Works.} In the future we expect more graph ssl methods designed essentially by theoretical proof, without dedicated designed augment process or pretext tasks by intuition.
+This will bring us more definite mathematical properties and a less ambiguous empirical sense.
 Also, graphs are a prevalent form of data representation across diverse domains, yet obtaining manual labels can be prohibitively expensive.
 Expanding the applications of graph SSL to broader fields is a promising avenue for future research. \end{itemize}